jacobgranttrading/Simple-Trading-Bot-Blueprint/README.md

 2. Connect to the instance and install Python, a Python IDE, and the MetaTrader5 platform.
 3. Install the required Python libraries: `pip install MetaTrader5 polygon-api`.
 4. Download the Python script that fetches data from Polygon, analyzes it, and executes trades on MetaTrader5.
-5. Run the Python script to start the automated trading bot.
+5. Run the Python script to test it and make sure it pulls data and executes trades.
+6. Use Task Scheduler to trigger the python script daily.

 ### 2. TradingView - Lambda - Alpaca